nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/cfdebot_website_editing.md

 The `welcome-to-cfde` and `use-case-library-build` CFDE websites currently have a single PR and review stage to merge changes to the public-facing website.
 These public-facing websites are rendered from the `stable` or `latest` branch, respectively.
 The `published-documentation` website involves more layers of PR review - please see [details below](#published-docs).

-The `training-and-engagement` repo has a 2-stage PR and review stage.
+The `training-and-engagement` repo has a 2-stage PR and review process.
 Changes are initially pushed to a development branch `dev` and then merged to `stable` for new releases of the public-facing website.
 Consequently, the steps of the PR process are slightly different compared to the other CFDE websites.
 The details are available in the website repo's style guide and release plan.

 In this tutorial, we lay out the general steps for the single stage PR process.